 Bonding Insurance Definition

-Surety bonds are legally binding contractual agreements made between three parties, for the purpose of providing a degree of confidence to customers that work will be done properly and in compliance with any relevant rules or regulations.
-The first party is the principal, who is the contractor or business entity purchasing the surety bond.
+Sureties are legally binding contractual agreements made between three parties, for the purpose of providing a degree of confidence to customers that work will be done properly and in compliance with any relevant rules or regulations.
+The first party is the principal, who is a contractor or business entity purchasing the bond.
 The principal purchases the bond either because he has been required to do so by a hiring company, or because he wishes to obtain the business advantage of being bonded, because it acts as a guarantee of performance.

 The company which hires the contractor is the second party in this arrangement, and is known as the obligee in legal language.
 In this situation, the hiring company is actually the customer, and as always, the surety bond protects the customer from any kind of malpractice, fraud, or work abandonment on the part of the contractor.

 The third party in this arrangement is a surety company, which is a financial organization serving a role similar to an insurance company, in that it sells the surety to a principal after having approved the principal’s application for a specific type of surety.
 If the principal fails to live up to the terms specified by the obligee, the surety company would be obliged to pay out a sum of money equal to damages caused by poor workmanship or abandonment.
 After having satisfied the obligee’s claim, the surety company would then seek reimbursement from the principal who failed to live up to terms of the agreement.
 We only bond with top-notch employee bonding insurance companies such as Nationwide/Allied, Travelers Surety, Hudson, and Western National.